 FAQs About Anne Arundel County Traffic Cases

 Yes.
-In many cases, I can appear on your behalf so you do not need to miss work or attend court in person.
+In many cases I can appear on your behalf so you do not need to miss work or attend court in person.

 Speak With an Anne Arundel County Traffic Lawyer Today

 You do not have to handle a traffic citation or criminal traffic charge in Anne Arundel County on your own.
-The sooner you seek legal guidance, the more options are available to protect your driving record and limit the consequences.
+The sooner you seek legal guidance, the more options are available to protect your record and limit the consequences.

 Call 301-563-9575 or visit davidwaranch.com to request your consultation.